zim514/script.service.hue/README.md

-script.xbmc.hue.ambilight
+script.kodi.hue.ambilight
 =========================

 [![Screenshot](http://meethue.files.wordpress.com/2013/07/youtube.png?w=400)](http://youtu.be/eU5ZvXzXmrU)

-An XBMC add-on that controls Philips Hue lights.
+A Kodi add-on that controls Philips Hue lights.
 In "Theatre mode" the add-on dims the the Philips Hue lights as soon as a movie starts playing, and turns the lights back on once the movie is done.
 "Ambilight mode" turns your Philips Hue lights in a room-sized ambilight

-If you enjoy the add-on, donations are always welcome :)
+If you enjoy the add-on, donations are certainly welcome.
+I've only added a few things to this, cees-elzinga is the orignal author!

 [![PayPal]( https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=48ZKAZK6QHNGJ&lc=NL&item_name=script%2exbmc%2ehue&currency_code=EUR)

 Installation
 ------------

-The add-on depends on the XBMC add-on "requests" for the ambilight mode.
+The add-on depends on the Kodi add-on "requests" for the ambilight mode.

-**XBMC add-on script.module.requests**
+**Kodi add-on script.module.requests**

  - Download the add-on as a ZIP file from https://github.com/beenje/script.module.requests
   - (Right click on the "ZIP" icon and select "Download Linked File").
- - Open XBMC
+ - Open Kodi
  - Go to `System -> Settings -> Add-ons -> Install from zip file`
  - Select the zip file.

-**XBMC add-on script.xbmc.hue.ambilight**
+**Kodi add-on script.kodi.hue.ambilight**

  - Download the add-on as a ZIP file from the top of this page
    - (Right click on the "ZIP" icon and select "Download Linked File")
  - Open XBMC
  - Go to `System -> Settings -> Add-ons -> Install from zip file`
- -  Restart XBMC and configure the add-on:
+ -  Restart Kodi and configure the add-on:
-   - `System -> Settings -> Add-ons -> Enabled add-ons -> Services -> XBMC Philips Hue`
+   - `System -> Settings -> Add-ons -> Enabled add-ons -> Services -> Kodi Philips Hue`
    - Run `Start auto discovery of bridge IP and User`.

 Note for Raspberry Pi users:

- - Save the add-on configuration by exiting XBMC before shutting down the Pi completely
+ - Save the add-on configuration by exiting Kodi before shutting down the Pi completely
  - Ambilight mode doesn't work on a Raspberry Pi due to the way it renders video

 Release history
 ---------------
+  * 2015-01-15 v 0.7.0 Fixed Kodi references, added paused brightness override (by michaelrcarroll)
   * 2014-01-12 v 0.6.2 Minor improvements
   * 2013-07-13 v 0.6.0 General improvements all around (by robwalch)
   * 2013-05-25 v 0.5.0 Debug logging, livingwhite lights